This transcript has been edited for clarity.

 Michael A. Singer, MD: For this month’s Retina Minute, I have the honor of interviewing my dear friend, Christopher Riemann, MD, who recently presented data on the NEW DAY trial evaluating fluocinolone acetonide for diabetic macular edema (DME).
 Chris, can you explain the NEW DAY trial and what you found?

-One of the key unmet needs with the fluocinolone acetonide (FAc) implant (Iluvien; ANI Pharmaceuticals) has been prospective, head-to-head data compared with anti-VEGF therapy.
-The NEW DAY trial addressed that by randomizing approximately 300 patients with DME into 2 groups.
-One group received the fluocinolone acetonide (FAc) implant on day 0, and the other received 5 monthly loading doses of aflibercept 2 mg (Eylea; Regeneron).
-Patients were then followed for a total of 18 months in the FAc group and 14 months after loading in the aflibercept group, with evaluation of the need for supplemental (rescue) injections.
+One of the key unmet needs with the fluocinolone acetonide (FAc) implant (Iluvien; ANI Pharmaceuticals) for the treatment of DME has been prospective, head-to-head data compared with anti-VEGF therapy.
+NEW DAY addressed that by randomizing approximately 300 DME patients into 2 groups.
+One group received the fluocinolone acetonide implant on day 0 and was followed for 18 months, and the other received 5 monthly loading doses of aflibercept 2 mg (Eylea; Regeneron) and was followed for 14 months afterward.
+The total duration of the trial was 18 months for both arms.

 Baseline characteristics were well balanced between groups.
 Top-line results showed that the FAc group required a mean of 2.4 rescue injections over 18 months, compared with 2.5 rescue injections over 14 months in the aflibercept group.
-Despite similar rescue rates, this reflects fewer treatment opportunities in the aflibercept arm due to the shorter follow-up window.
+Despite similar rescue injection count, this reflects fewer treatment opportunities in the aflibercept arm due to the shorter follow-up window.
 When adjusting for time, there was a 28% reduction in the likelihood of requiring rescue therapy at any given visit in the FAc group.
-Total injection burden was notably lower: 3.4 injections in the FAc group (including the initial implant) vs 7.2 injections in the aflibercept group due to loading.

 Time to first supplemental treatment was also longer with FAc—185 days vs 133 days after the final aflibercept loading dose—and this difference was statistically significant.

 Dr. Singer: How did cataract development affect visual outcomes?